kubeframe/kubeframe/README.md

-# KubeFrame
+# kubeframe

 ## Introduction

-KubeFrame is a set of tools and Typescript libraries to build flexible and reusable Kubernetes manifest generation applications.
+Kubeframe is a set of tools and Typescript libraries to build flexible and reusable Kubernetes manifest generation applications.

 ## Features

+### CLI Features

+* Generate typescript classes for Kubernetes resources.
+* Generate typescript classes for CRDs.
+* Generate a new project with a predefined structure and dependencies.

+### Core Features

+* Base classes for building reusable applications which generate Kubernetes manifests.
+* Utility classes to import Kubernetes resources from YAML files and Helm template generated YAML files.
+* Export Kubernetes resources as YAML files.
+* Export Kubernetes resources as Helm Charts.

 ## Getting started